-We’ve now got some proper details about the Jean-Luc Picard TV show, which is in development with Star Trek: Discovery boss Alex Kurtzman at CBS.
-Patrick Stewart is all set to return to his role, and it sounds like some major challenges will face Picard.
+We’ve got some fresh details about the Jean-Luc Picard TV show, which is in development with Star Trek: Discovery boss Alex Kurtzman at CBS.
+Patrick Stewart is all set to return to his role, and it sounds like some major changes have happened to Picard.

-The Hollywood Reporter has a new interview Kurtzman, who shares some interesting insights into the show.
-For starters, we know that it will take place in the Prime Star Trek universe (as in, the one that has William Shatner as Kirk rather than Chris Pine), after the destruction of Romulus (which was witnessed by Leonard Nimoy’s Spock in the universe-hopping Star Trek reboot film from 2009).
+The Hollywood Reporter‘s recent interview Kurtzman revealed that the show will take place in the Prime Star Trek universe (as in, the one that has William Shatner as Kirk rather than Chris Pine), after the destruction of Romulus (which was witnessed by Leonard Nimoy’s Spock in the universe-hopping Star Trek reboot film from 2009).

 Kurtzman and his cohorts prepared a “34-page document — with no way to shorten it” that summed up the plan, and invited Stewart to a meeting.
 As Kurtzman recalls, “What we tried to convey in that meeting was how desperately we loved him and the character and how much we wanted to see what happened to Picard.”